 Things started to change.
 She secured herself for some jobs interviews and of them resulted her to be reserved as an employee.
 She also got accepted to be a part of UiTM and enrolled to the university few weeks ago.
 All is well.

 sometimes you have to act deaf for you to succeed, striving for the excellence because you cannot simply mute other people's mouth.
 Instead of talking back and raise your negativity, it is sometimes better for you to keep some distance from the bad-talkers or just simply act cool in front of them.
 Show them your positive attitude.
 Influence them to do the same but NOT influenced by them.
-When the time is come, the positive ones are always a winner.
+When the time has come, the positive ones are always a winner.

 Thank you for reading this entry.